CX-Box/cxbox-doc/docs/features/element/role/roleloading.md

 3. **Service-level restrictions** for widget actions Backend-level validation

+Viewing and editing of the role model is available through the administrator screen().

 ## Role Loading for Views
 The set of views available to a user depends on their roles.